Skip to main contentScroll Top

 At Bang Kachao.

-A favorite place for Thais on weekends to get some fresh air, it is not only a vast space to exercise, but there are also some interesting little visits to be made there.
-It all gives a countryside feel just a stone's throw from the city centre and you can also see a market there on weekends. (described as "floating", although there are no boats on the canal adjoining).
+A favorite weekend spot for Thais to get some fresh air, it's not only a vast space for exercise, but also offers a few interesting sights to see.
+The whole area has a countryside feel just a stone's throw from the city center, and you can also find a market there on weekends (described as a "floating" market, although there are no boats on the adjacent canal).

 Again, I won't go into detail about this any further since I've already written an article about it that I invite you to read below.